jseto/web-wish-to-go/src/posts/travel-blog-monetization/how-to-improve-affiliate-marketing.md

 ## What are the rules (from the advertiser point of view)

-You are the small fish here and the rules are set by the advertisers.
+You are the small fish here and the rules are set by the advertisers, in other words, the travel blog affiliate programs.
 The rules can vary depending on the affiliate program that you have chosen.
 Anyway, there are common aspects that you should be aware.
 I will not talk about legal nor economic aspects; it is not my field.
 I will talk how the commission is attributed to whom.

 ### The Bitter Cookie